vlmlee/E-Commerce-Notes/README.md

 ### Talking to manufacturers:

 1. Verify the factory exists.
-2. Pretend to be a large company with very large order.
+2. On initial contact, pretend to be a large company with very large order and see how they respond.
 3. What is the rock bottom price?

-### Preempt a discount.
-Ask what sales volume they’d like to see for increased wholesale discount.
+__Preempt a discount.
+Ask what sales volume they’d like to see for increased wholesale discount.__

 ### Conversion secrets